runeanielsen/typesense-clj/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/io.github.runeanielsen/typesense-clj.svg)](https://clojars.org/io.github.runeanielsen/typesense-clj)

-**Still under development - API might change a bit in the future until finished**

 Clojure client for [Typesense 0.21](https://github.com/typesense/typesense)

 All of the examples uses the `typesense.client` namespace.
 The examples shows the simplest way to get started using the client, but all parameters described on Typesense API documentation should work, if that is not the case, please make a pull-request or open an issue.